 - Phone the person’s emergency contact or family member.

 - If there is no response after 5 minutes, you may need to give another dose of adrenaline.

-Medications are a significant cause of anaphylaxis hospitalization in older people and they contribute significantly to anaphylaxis mortality in Australia.
-When giving medications to elderly patients, request someone who can give a correct medical history and history of allergic reactions to any taken drug must be carefully elicited.
+Medications are a significant cause of anaphylaxis hospitalization in older people, contributing significantly to anaphylaxis mortality in Australia.
+When giving medications to elderly patients, requesting someone who can provide a correct medical history and history of allergic reactions to any taken drug must be carefully elicited.

 The key to prevention is avoidance of the triggering factors.
 Moreover, there are a few things that you can do to prepare for or avoid allergies in Australia.

 - Know what your allergies are.
 If you are unsure, you can ask your doctor or an allergist.
 Once you know your allergies, please take steps to avoid them.

 - If you are allergic to pollen, you can try to stay indoors when the pollen count is high.